Afro-Brazilians: Media

-Pretos, along with other non-Europeans, have a low representation in the Brazilian media.
-Afro-Brazilians are under-represented in telenovelas, which have the largest audience of Brazilian television.
+Afro-Brazilians, along with other non-European groups, are significantly underrepresented in Brazilian media.
+They have a low presence in telenovelas, which are the most-watched programs on Brazilian television.
 The Brazilian soap operas, as well as throughout Latin America, are accused of under-representing the Black, Mixed and Amerindian population and over-representing whites.

-Brazil has produced soap operas since the 1960s, but it was only in 1996 that a black actress, Taís Araújo, was the protagonist of a telenovela, playing the role of the famous slave Chica da Silva.
-In 2002, Araújo was the protagonist of another soap opera, being the only Black actress to have a more prominent role in a TV production of Brazil.
+Brazil has produced telenovelas since the 1960s, but it was only in 1996 that a black actress, Taís Araújo, was the protagonist of a telenovela, playing the role of the famous slave Chica da Silva.
+In 2002, Araújo was the protagonist of another telenovela, being the only Black actress to have a more prominent role in a TV production of Brazil.
 Black actors in Brazil are usually required to follow stereotypes and are usually in subordinate and submissive roles, as maids, drivers, servants, bodyguards, and poor favelados.
 Joel Zito Araújo wrote the book A Negação do Brasil (The Denial of Brazil) which talks about how Brazilian TV hides the Black population.
-Araújo analyzed Brazilian soap operas from 1964 to 1997 and only 4 black families were represented as being of middle-class.
+Araújo analyzed Brazilian telenovelas from 1964 to 1997 and only 4 black families were represented as being of middle-class.
 Black women usually appear under strong sexual connotation and sensuality.
 Black men usually appear as rascals or criminals.

 Another common stereotype is of the "old mammies".
-In 1970, in the soap A Cabana do Pai Tomás (based on American novel Uncle Tom's Cabin) a white actor, Sérgio Cardoso, played Thomas, who was a black man in the book.
+In 1970, in the telenovela A Cabana do Pai Tomás (based on American novel Uncle Tom's Cabin) a white actor, Sérgio Cardoso, played Thomas, who was a black man in the book.
 The actor had to paint his body in black to look black.
 The choice of a White actor to play a black character caused major protests in Brazil.
 In 1975 the telenovela Gabriela was produced, based on a book by Jorge Amado, who described Gabriela, the main character, as a mulata.
 But to play Gabriela on television Rede Globo chose Sônia Braga, who is an olive-skinned woman.
 The producer claimed he "did not find any talented Black actress" for the role of Gabriela.
 In 2001 Rede Globo produced Porto dos Milagres, also based on a book by Jorge Amado.
 In the book Amado described a Bahia full of blacks.
 In the Rede Globo's soap opera, on the other hand, almost all the cast was white.
-The same situation has been seen in the 2018 telenovela "Segundo Sol", leading to new protests, mainly in social medias.
-But once again the producer (TV Globo) denied racism, saying "We base our cast selection by talent, not by race".
+The same situation has been seen in the 2018 telenovela Segundo Sol, leading to new protests, mainly in social medias.
+But once again TV Globo denied racism, saying "We base our cast selection by talent, not by race".
+In 2018, a survey conducted by UOL reported that Black actors represented approximately 7.98% of those employed in the drama departments of Brazil's three major television networks.
+The data considered the soap operas that were either airing or in production at Globo, Record, and SBT.